Carabao: Symbolism

-Despite the popular notion that the carabao has been declared the national animal of the Philippines, the National Commission for Culture and the Arts of the Philippines has stated that this has no basis in Philippine law.
+The Military Order of the Carabao, a social club started in 1900 by American enlisted men fighting in the Philippine-American War, believes that the water buffalo symbolizes the "camaraderie that grows among members of the armed forces who face the dangers and privations of extensive military service far from home."

 Carabao racing

 Carabao racing is a widely popular sport among farmers and carabao enthusiasts in the Philippines.
-In central, southern Luzon and South Cotabato some fiestas are highlighted with carabaos racing up towards the finish line.
+In central and southern Luzon and in South Cotabato some fiestas have carabao racing as their highlight.
 Training and conditioning of the race carabao to its full extent is a serious job.
 Farmers and their trustworthy carabaos gather together to race in a 500 m dirt road.
 Spectators fill up this unique spectacle, some betting on their best carabaos, others watch for the thrill.
 The carabaos, geared with their carts on their back, race together with their farmer to win prizes.
 The race is divided into two classes, one for amateur or first-time carabao racers and the other is for the veteran carabao racers.
 A race carabao can be bought for ₱35,000 to ₱60,000, with the price increasing with the number of races that it wins.
 Proven race winners can command a price as high as ₱200,000.